Toxic Compounds and Their Mysterious Uses: Understanding Copper Toxicity

 - Cardiovascular System: Difficulty breathing, perspiration, hypotension (low blood pressure), and symptoms of circulatory collapse can be observed.

-- Severe Cases: In severe cases, additional symptoms like hemolysis (breakdown of red blood cells), more pronounced jaundice, and hemoglobinuria may be present.
-Individuals with G-6-phosphate deficiency might face an increased risk of hematologic effects from copper.
+In severe cases of copper toxicity, additional symptoms like hemolysis (breakdown of red blood cells), more pronounced jaundice, and hemoglobinuria may be present.
+Individuals with G-6-phosphate deficiency might face an increased risk of hematologic effects from copper, including copper-induced anemia.

 - Fatal Dose: The fatal doses for copper subacetate and copper sulphate are 15 g and 20 g (0.15-0.3 g/kg), respectively.